Birkhoff normal form and long time existence for periodic gravity water waves: Introduction

 \subsection{Literature}

 We now present some known results on the well-posedness and normal form theory for the water waves equations.

 \emph{Local well-posedness.} Early results on the local well-posedness of the water waves system include those by Nalimov \cite{Nali}, Yosihara \cite{Yosi}, and Craig \cite{Crai}, which deal with the case of small perturbations of a flat interface.
-It was then proved by Wu \cite{Wu97,Wu99} that local-in-time solutions can be constructed with initial data of arbitrary size in Sobolev spaces, in the irrotational case.
-The question of local well-posedness of the water waves and free boundary Euler equations has then been addressed by many authors, see for example \cite{BeGun, CrisLin, Lind1, Ambro1, Lannes, Cou, ShaZ, ChrSta, ABZduke, ABZ1}.
-We refer to \cite[Section $2$]{IP2} for a longer discussion.
-Due to the cited contributions, the local well-posedness theory is presently well-understood: in a variety of different scenarios, for sufficiently nice initial data, it is possible to prove the existence of classical smooth solutions on a small time interval that depends on the size of the initial data (and the arc-chord constant of the initial interface).
+It was then proved by Wu \cite{Wu97} that local-in-time solutions can be constructed with initial data of arbitrary size in Sobolev spaces, in the irrotational case.
+The question of local well-posedness of the water waves and free boundary Euler equations has then been addressed by many authors, see for example \cite{ CrisLin, Lind1, Lannes, Cou, ShaZ, ABZduke, ABZ1}, we refer to \cite[Section $2$]{IP2} for a longer discussion and a more extensive list of references.
+The local well-posedness theory is presently well-understood: in a variety of different scenarios, for sufficiently nice initial data, it is possible to prove the existence of classical smooth solutions on a small time interval that depends on the size of the initial data (and the arc-chord constant of the initial interface).
 In particular, for data which are $\e$ close to a flat interface, solutions exist and stay regular for times of order $\e^{-1}$.

-\emph{Long-time regularity in the Euclidean case.} In the Euclidean case, i.e. when the horizontal variable $x\in \R^d$, it is also possible to construct global-in-time solutions for the water waves equations.
+\emph{Long-time regularity in the Euclidean case.} In the Euclidean case, i.e. when the horizontal variable $x\in \R^d$, it is possible to construct global-in-time solutions.
 The main mechanism used in these cases is dispersion which, combined with localization (decay at spatial infinity), transfers the decay of linear solutions to the nonlinear problem, and gives control for long times.

-For 3-dimensional fluids (2d interfaces), the first global well-posedness results were proved by Germain-Masmoudi-Shatah \cite{GMS} and Wu \cite{Wu2} for gravity water waves, and for the capillary problem ($g=0$, $\kappa>0$, $\kappa$ being the surface tension coefficient when capillarity at the interface is included in the system) by Germain-Masmoudi-Shatah \cite{GMS2}.
-The more difficult question of global regularity for the gravity-capillary water waves ($g>0$, $\kappa>0$) has been recently solved by Deng-Ionescu-Pausader-Pusateri \cite{DIPP}.
-For the case of a finite flat bottom see the works of Wang \cite{wang1,wang2}.
+For 3-dimensional fluids (2d interfaces), the first global well-posedness results were proved by Germain-Masmoudi-Shatah \cite{GMS} and Wu \cite{Wu2} for gravity water waves.
+The more difficult question of global regularity for gravity-capillary water waves ($g>0$, $\kappa>0$, where $\kappa$ is the surface tension coefficient when capillarity at the interface is included in the system) has been recently solved by Deng-Ionescu-Pausader-Pusateri \cite{DIPP}.
+For the case of a finite flat bottom see Wang \cite{wang2}.